You just clicked a link to go to another website. If you continue, you will leave this site and go to a site run by someone else.

 By choosing to accept, you acknowledge that you are a Certified Healthcare Professional.

-A year ago this month, Medtronic Integrated Health Solutions (IHS) started working with Canada’s Horizon Health Network to advise and consult with the heart surgery department at Horizon’s New Brunswick Heart Centre (NBHC).
-All with the goal of improving operating efficiency and treating more patients.
-Watch a video about the partnership.
+A year ago, Medtronic Integrated Health Solutions (IHS) started working with Canada’s Horizon Health Network to advise and consult with the heart surgery department at Horizon’s New Brunswick Heart Centre (NBHC) — all with the goal of improving operating efficiency and treating more patients.

-“I am confident this will be a great success story,” said Janine Doucet, Administrative Director at New Brunswick Heart Center at the outset of the project.
+“I am confident this will be a great success story,” said Janine Doucet, Administrative Director at New Brunswick Heart Centre at the outset of the project.

 Work in the heart surgery department is just the first phase of the partnership; Medtronic IHS will also be involved in advising electrophysiology labs, cardiac catheterization labs, as well as the ECG department and the hospital’s Cardiac Outpatient Clinic.

 "We are honored to partner with Horizon Health Network on this project," said Neil Fraser, president of Medtronic Canada.
-"Similar Medtronic collaborations in Europe and around the world have had significant impact on patient access, and we look forward to partnering with Horizon to help it achieve its patient-centered objectives in New Brunswick."
+“Similar Medtronic collaborations in Europe and in other parts of the world have had significant impact on patient access, and we look forward to partnering with Horizon to help it achieve its patient-centered objectives in New Brunswick."

-“This program is a great starting point,” said Omar Ishrak, Chairman and CEO of Medtronic during a visit to New Brunswick. ”This is only the beginning of the journey.
-We have a long way ahead with lots of great results that we can achieve for the betterment of patients.
-Hopefully this is a model that we can apply to other institutions in other provinces.
+”This is only the beginning of the journey,” said Omar Ishrak, Chairman and CEO of Medtronic during a visit to New Brunswick. ”This is a model that we can apply to other institutions in other provinces.
 Not only in Canada, but around the world.”

 The NBHC is the only heart clinic serving New Brunswick and Prince Edward Island, seeing more than 17,000 patients and performing more than 5,500 interventional heart procedures every year.